"Pitfalls of Religion"

 natural state are NOT interested in God or in pursuing spiritual matters.

-Our natural state is not to live in Godly ways!
-In fact the Bible declares
+In our natural state we do not choose to live in Godly ways!
+In fact

-that all human beings are conceived as being spiritually dead, totally
+the Bible declares that all human beings are conceived as being "spiritually

-incapable of anything but of self-serving and ungodly behaviors.
-Yet,
+dead", totally incapable of anything but of self-serving and ungodly

-many are reared in a home where "moral values" are taught
+behaviors.
+Yet, many are reared in a home where "moral values"

-and have received moral guidance through religious activities; yet our
+are taught or have received moral guidance through religious activities;

-native instincts remain ungodly.
-We shape our lives into a mostly superficial
+yet our native instincts remain ungodly.
+We shape our lives into a superficial

 moral veneer through religious practices.
 The prophet Isaiah declares,